bob35xue/Java4Stack/README.md

 Local Setup and Run the application

-Step 1:
+Step 0:  Start MySQL database

-Step 1: Download or clone the source code from GitHub to a local machine - Click here
+Step 1: Download or clone the source code from GitHub to a local machine